 Data-driven email marketing is precisely the process of acquiring and utilizing various kinds of user data in order to create highly effective email marketing campaigns.
 Adopting a data-driven approach in email marketing is not difficult, but it does require some initial setup.

-In order to help you get started with data-driven email marketing, we have prepared a primer on the topic which you can find in the rest of this post.
+We have prepared a primer on the data-driven email marketing which you can find in the rest of this post.

 Develop an Email Marketing Plan

 Before you start using data-driven email marketing, you first need to come up with an email marketing plan.
 This document will serve as your guideline throughout the process.

 Begin by deciding on a set of goals you want to achieve through email marketing and think about how data can be used to reach them more effectively.
 For instance, if one of your goals is to improve customer retention, you would want to collect data concerning purchase frequency, products being sold and the average spend per purchase.
 Similarly, if you are seeking to optimize your email conversion rate, you would need to know how much information a customer needs to press the CTA button, the time it takes to reach a decision and your open rate.

 Next, you will want to segment your mailing lists into groups.
 Set up your lists in accordance with the customer life-cycle.
 Arrange your subscribers into categories based on whether they’re a lead, an existing customer or a brand advocate.
 Later on, you will be modifying these initial lists based on new data as well as creating new ones as necessary.